 These currents are generated by the big tidal ranges in the area.
 The tidal range for the Rowley Shoals is thought to be between 4-5 metres (13-17 feet).
 However, as noted above certain areas of the Timor Sea has a tidal range of up to 11.6 metres (38 feet).

 These underwater currents mean that divers can drift on their dive.
 For diver safety, a surface marker buoy is therefore essential equipment, which means the boats will be able to keep an eye on where the divers are at all times.

 Bring a dive torch or light for Rowley Shoal diving

 You will have the opportunity to night dive in the sheltered waters of the Rowley Shoals.
 Therefore, a dive torch or light will be a necessary peice of scuba gear to bring along.

-Before embarking on a dive at Rowley Shoals, you would be better to have gained the experience and necessary training for drift diving.
-Drift diving involves 'going with the flow' with the current.
+Before embarking on a dive at Rowley Shoals you should have the experience and necessary training for drift diving.
+Drift diving involves ‘going with the flow‘ with the current.

 But it also requires knowing how to use a surface marker buoy or surface sausage.

 Book your Rowley Shoals dive trip in advance as there are limited liveaboards and a restricted season

 Spaces on liveaboard trips to the Rowley Shoals are limited and are much sought after.
 To avoid disappointment and to secure your place you are advised to book well in advance of your planned trip.

 If you would like to find out the latest prices for a Rowley Shoals liveaboard trip arranged by Dive The World, please follow this link: Rowley Shoals Dive The World on Odyssey liveaboard.